nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 10 - The Gala of Ghosts.md

 ### Scene 3: The Watch

-- **Key Event:** Angelica Ward, present at the gala as Grey's "trophy," observes the meeting from across the ballroom.
+- **Key Event:** Angelica Ward, present at the gala as Grey's "trophy," receives a signal from **Hatcher**, who is undercover as a waiter.
 - **Detailed Description:** Angelica stands near the refreshment table, ostensibly admiring a sculpture.
-In reality, she is using a reflection in the polished silver tray to watch the room.
-She sees Vesper slip behind the tapestry.
-She sees Lord Ashford follow, looking nervous.
-She times their exit.
-She reads their body language when they return—the tight jaws, the furtive glances.
-She realizes there is a fracture in the Highborn facade.
-- **Internal Conflict:** Angelica analyzes the data.
-A divided enemy is useful.
-If she can widen the crack, the whole structure might collapse.
-She files the information away.
-She won't tell Grey; she will let the rot spread.
-  - _Character Defining Moment:_ **Angelica Ward** — She begins to think like a spymaster.
-She realizes that information is a weapon as potent as a wrench.
+A heavy-set waiter with a slight stoop passes her, offering a tray of champagne.
+It is **Hatcher**, his face clean-shaven (a rare sight) and his eyes devoid of recognition.
+He doesn't look at her.
+He simply places a napkin on the table.
+Angelica mirrors the move, picking it up.
+On the underside, written in charcoal, are the words: _OBSIDIAN.
+TAPESTRY.
+NOW._ Hatcher disappears into the kitchen, blending perfectly with the invisible labor force of the Palace.
+- **Key Event:** Angelica acts on the intel, observing Vesper and Ashford slipping behind the tapestry.
+- **Internal Conflict:** Angelica realizes Hatcher is right—the "Nulls" are invisible here.
+She feels a surge of gratitude for the old detective.
+  - _Character Defining Moment:_ **Hatcher** — He demonstrates his mastery of tradecraft, proving that he can infiltrate even the highest levels of the Zenith by simply acting like he belongs in the service corridors.
-  - _Key Dialog:_ **Angelica Ward (to herself):** "They hate each other more than they hate Grey.
-That's useful.
-Friction creates heat.
-Heat creates fire."
+  - _Key Dialog:_ **Angelica Ward (to herself):** "The best spy is the one nobody pays to see."

 ### Scene 4: The Dance